shouya/thinking-dumps/ct4csist/README.md

-This dir includes my reading notes and answers to the exercises in "Basic Category Theory for Computer Scientist" by Benjamin C. Pierce.
+This dir includes my reading notes and solutions to the exercises in "Basic Category Theory for Computer Scientist" by Benjamin C. Pierce.

 * [chapter 1: basic constructions](chap1.md)